Hawks guard Trae Young scores career-best 50 points in victory over Heat | The Japan Times

 ATLANTA – Trae Young didn’t attribute his first 50-point game to confidence gained from his first All-Star start.

-Belief in himself has never been a problem for the high-scoring guard with a fondness for 9.1-meter jumpers.
+Belief in himself has never been a problem for the high-scoring guard with a fondness for 30-foot jumpers.

 Young had a career-high 50 points and the Atlanta Hawks scored the last 10 points of the game to beat the Miami Heat 129-124 on Thursday night.